iip-ecosphere/platform/platform/documentation/README.md

-# IIP-Ecosphere platform documentation
+# oktoflow platform documentation

-This folder contains the documentation of the IIP-Ecosphere platform.
+This folder contains the documentation of the okotflow platform.

 * The platform [handbook](platform/documentation/PlatformHandbook.pdf)
 * [Install information](../documentation/INSTALL.md) for own installation, Docker containers and for playing with pre-packaged containers.